monotek/docker-jenkins-jnlp-slave/README.md

 * docker run -v /usr/bin/qemu-arm-static:/usr/bin/qemu-arm-static armbuild/debian uname -a

-## If you Docker host is CentOS you have to:
+## If your Docker host is CentOS you have to:

 * install /usr/bin/qemu-arm-static
 * run "update-binfmts --enable qemu-arm" from the jenkins slave docker container